Information updated January, 2024

-The Luce Line State Trail follows the corridor of a former railroad line and has been maintained by the DNR since 1976.
+The Luce Line State Trail follows the corridor of a former railroad line and has been maintained by the Minnesota Department of Natural Resources (DNR) since 1976.
 It runs 63 miles, from the western metro suburb of Plymouth to the small town of Cosmos in west-central Minnesota.

 From Plymouth to Winsted, the surface is crushed limestone, with a parallel trail for horseback riding.

-West of Winsted, the trail is primarily gravel, although it has a mowed grass surface from Cedar Mills to Cosmos.
+West of Winsted, the trail has a mowed-grass surface from Cedar Mills to Cosmos.

 Efforts are being made by the city to entice visitors to the lakefront promenade, parks, and the downtown areas of Winsted from those Luce Line entry points.

 A paved city trail along the north side of Main Avenue, where pedestrians previously had to use the street, was completed in 2010.
-Although the path doesn’t connect the gap in the trail, it’s one of the city’s efforts to provide a safe walkway through town for trail users.
+It’s one of the city’s efforts to provide a safe walkway through town for trail users.

 The Luce Line Trail entry on the west side of Winsted is south of the Cenex Winsted Farmer’s Co-op, on the west side of McLeod County Road 1.